MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios9/additional-framework-changes.md

 In addition to the major changes to iOS, Apple has made modifications and improvements to several existing frameworks in iOS 9.

-## AV Foundation Framework Additions
+## AVFoundation Framework Additions

-In the AV Foundation framework, the [AVSpeechSynthesisVoice](https://developer.xamarin.com/api/type/AVFoundation.AVSpeechSynthesisVoice/) class now allows you to specify a voice by identifier in addition to language.
+In the AVFoundation framework, the [AVSpeechSynthesisVoice](https://developer.xamarin.com/api/type/AVFoundation.AVSpeechSynthesisVoice/) class now allows you to specify a voice by identifier in addition to language.

 For example, the following code gets a list of all available voices: